jrenaud90/TidalPy/Documentation/utilities_x/arrays.md

 # Arrays and Interpolation (`Utilities_x.arrays`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-One routine, used everywhere a value has to be read off a table: linear interpolation over a sorted grid.
+Provides linear interpolation over a sorted grid.
 The tabulated equation of state uses it to get density at a radius, the layer profiles use it to get gravity and pressure between slices, and the radial solver's dense output uses it to evaluate the solution between integration steps.

 It matters that this is one implementation rather than several.
 A Python result and a C++ result that come from different interpolators will disagree in the last digits, and chasing that disagreement through a solve is a waste of a day. `interp` is a thin wrapper over the same header-only C++ routine the solvers call, so the two agree exactly.